1. ENZYMATIC GLYCOSYLATION

-We are investigating different applications of enzymes active on carbohydrates, such as the preparation of prebiotic oligosaccharides for incorporation into functional foods, the production of second-generation biofuels (bioethanol), the preparation of lactose-free dairy products, or the synthesis of glycoconjugates with biomedical use.
-In fact, glycosylation dramatically changes the physico-chemical properties and bioavailability of many vitamins, hormones, flavonoids, antibiotics, etc. For example, a-glucosylation of the flavonoid rutin (vitamin P) increases its solubility more than 30,000 times.
+We are investigating different applications of carbohydrate-active enzymes, such as the preparation of prebiotic oligosaccharides for incorporation into functional foods or the synthesis of glycoderivatives of polyphenols.
+As a matter of fact, glycosylation dramatically changes the physico-chemical properties and bioavailability of many vitamins, hormones, flavonoids, antibiotics, etc.

 The modification of natural antioxidants in order to increase their miscibility and/or stability towards the action of light and/or oxygen renders a series of “semisynthetic” antioxidants with great impact in the food and pharmaceutical industries.

 The enzyme-catalysed synthesis of acyl derivatives of polyphenols offers some advantages, such as its high regioselectivity and the moderate reaction conditions.
 Lipases have been successfully used to catalyse the enzymatic acylation of different molecules employing saturated and unsaturated free fatty acids, alkyl or vinyl esters as acyl donors.